masikol/barapost/README.md

   nested in current directory;
 - no email information (`-e` option) is send to NCBI;

-Dedication of this program is to send small batch (see `-b` option) of sequences to NCBI BLAST server.
+Dedication of this script is to send small batch (see `-b` option) of sequences to NCBI BLAST server.
 It means that you should not process all your data by "prober-v1-12c.py' -- it would take long time.

 Instead of this you should process some sequences by "prober-v1-12c.py" -- it will determine,